spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/integrate-bazaarvoice.md

 ### 2. Add markup to custom templates

-The Bazaarvoice app takes data on products from the Storefront pages—for example, the product details page, or Catalog page.
+The Bazaarvoice app takes data on products from the Storefront pages—for example, the product details page, or the *Catalog* page.
 To get necessary data from the pages, schemas from [Schema.org](https://schema.org/) are used.
 By default, the necessary markups are already available in the Yves templates.